blue-factory/events-api/README.md

 # Messages IoT API

-Microservice implemented from [Messages Lib](https://github.com/microapis/messages-lib) is responsible for sending iot messages through some real time providers such as NATS or MQTT.
+Microservice implemented from [Messages Core](https://github.com/microapis/messages-core) is responsible for sending iot messages through some real time providers such as NATS or MQTT.

-As explained in the Messages Lib repository, it can be seen that there are three models, messages, channel and provider.
-To know more you can read the readme of Messages Lib.
+As explained in the Messages Core repository, it can be seen that there are three models, messages, channel and provider.
+To know more you can read the readme of Messages Core.

 ## Channels